bg

 • How does Solana differ from Bitcoin?

-Solana and Bitcoin serve different primary purposes.
-Bitcoin is mainly seen as a decentralized store of value, prioritizing security and network robustness.
-Solana is a high-performance blockchain designed for speed and low transaction costs, making it ideal for scalable decentralized applications (dApps), NFTs, and decentralized finance (DeFi).
+Solana and Bitcoin have different primary functions.
+Bitcoin is primarily regarded as a decentralized store of value, emphasizing security and network stability.
+In contrast, Solana is a high-performance blockchain built for speed and low transaction fees, making it suitable for scalable decentralized applications (dApps), NFTs, and DeFi.

 • What is Solana's main technological advantage?

-Solana's key advantage is its unique Proof-of-History (PoH) consensus mechanism, used in conjunction with Proof-of-Stake (PoS).
-PoH creates a verifiable, cryptographic timestamp for each transaction, allowing the network to process them in sequence at very high speeds.
-This enables Solana to handle thousands of transactions per second at a low cost.
+Solana's primary technological advantage is its unique Proof-of-History (PoH) consensus mechanism, which works alongside Proof-of-Stake (PoS).
+PoH creates a verifiable timestamp for each transaction, enabling the network to process them sequentially at extremely high speeds.
+This allows Solana to handle thousands of transactions per second with minimal costs.

 Unsere Website verwendet Cookies.
 Unsere Cookie-Richtlinie